curchadw/project_4/README.md

 ## Running the App

-- For now you will need change directories in the the frontend folder and run the http-server command from a terminal, and the backend you will need to open a sperate terminal and cd backend > cd real_estate(don't ask how this mistake was made), and run the rails server.
+- Upon forking the code, you will need to run in the text editor of you choice.
+Then you will change directories in the the frontend folder and run the http-server command from a terminal, and the backend you will need to open a sperate terminal and cd backend > cd real_estate(don't ask how this mistake was made), and run the rails server.
+You will likely need to migrate the evironment if it ask when you try to run the rails server.
+Be sure to include seeded data for stater data with the rake command.